biscuit-auth/website/content/blog/biscuit-2.0.md

 Finally, the big breaking changes (serialization, cryptographic schemes) have been shipped in V2, but there are still open questions about new features, namely providing PKI primitives within datalog, finding a way to encode something similar to macaroon's third-party caveats in biscuit, and extending biscuit to support specific ecdsa profiles, in order to make hardware tokens support easier.

+While biscuit v1 was the consolidation of the initial ideas, biscuit v2 is the result of production experience and external feedback.
+We are super happy to see biscuit become more mature and excited for it to find new use cases.